 K-12 teacher preparation (Masters in Teaching) and ESL/ELL state endorsement, cross-cultural/international teaching of ESL K-12 and adults, and adult ELL literacy instruction in community-based organizations.
 This program fulfills K-12 ELL teaching endorsement equivalencies in literacy, language acquisition theory, linguistics for educators, multicultural education, ELL methods & program models, ELL assessment, practicum and qualitative research methods.

-$400 in fall and $350 in winter for entrance fees and supplies.
+$50 in winter for entrance fees for museum and film admissions.